mpeschke/atmel-at89s51-mcu-examples/README.md

 ## Flashing the Firmware

 There are many ways to program (flash) the AT89S51's firwmware.
 The most common is to wire an Arduino to the MCU as an ISP programmer (the *Serial Programming* as referred to in the AT89S51 documentation).
-Once properly wired, you can use avrdude to upload the HEX file, throught the Arduino, into the AT89S51 flash memory.
+Once properly wired, you can use avrdude to upload the HEX file, through the Arduino, into the AT89S51 flash memory.
 Example:

 >*$ cd src/*